devkennyy/rungeon/contributing.md

 ### Running Rungeon on Other Devices
 In order to connect on your phone or another device,

-- start the server from your computer with the instructions above.
+- Start the server from your computer with the instructions above.
 - Determine your computer's IP address with `ipconfig` (Windows), `ifconfig` (MacOS), or `ip` (Linux).
 - Under the `en0` section, look for a `10.X.X.X` number and remember it.
 - Make sure that your device is connected to the same network as the computer that's running the server